-Nobody likes to get a report card—except you, Mr. or Mrs. Valedictorian, how nice for you—but as a marketer, you may come to rely on them.
-Grading gives you all the info you need about a prospect in one easy-to-digest letter.
+Nobody likes to get a report card—except you, Mr. or Mrs. Valedictorian, how nice for you—but as a marketer, you may come to rely on them to understand which of your leads are close to closing.
+Grading (or lead scoring) gives you all the info you need to know whether a prospect is ready for an email nurturing campaign or a call from a sales rep.

 Tell Me More